KengLiChia/elasticsearch-cheatsheet/chapter1.md

   "field": "value"
 }
 ```
-Prompts if there is an existing when create as compared to _doc.
+This API prompts if a document with the same ID already exists, compared to _doc.
 ### READ
 ### Read Document
 ```